-For those who haven’t heard of S.T.A.L.K.E.R. before, the plot involves the infamous Chernobyl Disaster of 1986, where on April 26 the nuclear reactor near Pripyat, Ukraine melted down, resulting in one of the worst nuclear disasters in human history.
+For those who haven’t heard of the S.T.A.L.K.E.R series, the game‘s plot involves the infamous Chernobyl Disaster of 1986, where on April 26 the nuclear reactor near Pripyat, Ukraine melted down, resulting in one of the worst nuclear disasters in human history.

 This not-so-deserted nuclear wasteland left in the wake of these events sets the scene for S.T.A.L.K.E.R.
-2 as well and based on what we saw at E3 2021, the Zone is looking more beautiful, deadly, and deceivingly desolate than ever before, so here’s everything you need to know: from release date to platforms and trailers.
+2. The Zone is looking more beautiful, deadly, and deceivingly desolate than ever before, so here’s everything you need to know: from release date to platforms and trailers.

 - What is S.T.A.L.K.E.R 2 about?

 Unfortunately, S.T.A.L.K.E.R 2 no longer has a scheduled release date.